 *Sidenote: I will use Litecoin (LTC) as my currency of choice for the rest of this article.

 What is Blockchain Technology?

 In its simplest form, blockchain is data.
 It’s a list of recorded information called “blocks” strung together in a chain.
 Think of blocks as folders stuffed with information i.e. how much Litecoin was sent, who sent it, and who received it.
 The great thing about blockchains is that it’s public and anyone in the world can see it.
 You can literally go back to January 1, 2015 at 10:15am and see if any LTC was sent at that time!
 The fact that it acts like a ledger is one of the many reasons why people see value in it.

-Now let’s say you send some LTC.
-Miners first lump numerous transactions into a single block, or folder.
+Now when you send LTC, the Litecoin Network broadcasts this transaction to miners through your wallet.
+Miners then lump your transaction, along with many other transactions, into a single block a.k.a. folder.
 They then use powerful computers to solve equations in order to add it to the blockchain.
 Now that you have a general understanding of how blockchains work, let’s talk about Litecoin!

 What is Litecoin?